ShaniBenAtya/dnssim/README.md

 ## Getting to know the environment
 “DNS-FullProtocolSimulator”, like the DNS protocol, has three main parts: Client, Resolver (which is currently an implementation of bind9) and a chain of authoritative servers (currently including root server and TLD which are implemented with NSD).

+### Environment Structure Description

+The following tree structure represent relevant folders and file in the environment with description for each one of them.

+├── nsd_root             - Root authoritative server configuration folder
+│   ├── lan.forward      - Zone file for SLD server ".lan"
+│   ├── lan.reverse
+│   ├── net.forward      - Zone file for root server ".net"
+│   ├── net.reverse
+│   ├── nsd.conf         - Configuration file for NSD, contains the IP address of the root server │   ├── nsd.db           - NSD DB, for internal NSD usage
+├── nsd_attack           - Malicious authoritative server configuration folder
+│   ├── home.lan.forward - Zone file for sld ".home.lan", this sld represents the malicious authoritative
+│   ├── home.lan.reverse
+│   ├── nsd.conf         - Configuration file for NSD, contains the IP address of the malicious authoritative server │   ├── nsd.db           - NSD DB, for internal NSD usage ├── named.conf           - Bind9 configuration, contains the IP address of the local environment ├── bind9                - Bind9.16.6 source code with modification to use local root server
+├── nsd                  - NSD source code from https://github.com/NLnetLabs/nsd, this folder relevant in case of
+                           changes to the original NSD code (In our experiment we didn't change this code)

 ### Resolver

 To use the DNS protocol in a closed testing environment, I changed Bind9 implementation and directed it to use my root as the default and only root server.
 This is done by changing the following the `root_ns[]` list in `rootns.c` file.